Defense Attorneys for Stalking Charges

 Get a Free Case Evaluation

-If you are facing criminal charges, contact Weinstein Legal today and ask for Matt Shafran.
-Mr. Shafran is able to serve as a stalking attorney and will help form a defense in your case.
-Phones are open 24-hours a day, 365-days a year and you will have access to your attorney at all times.
+If you are facing criminal charges, possible jail time and probation, contact Weinstein Legal today.
+Our attorneys will help form a defense in your stalking case.
+Phones and chat are open 24 hours a day, 365 days a year, and you will have access to your attorney at all times.
 We serve all of Florida with Law Offices in Orange, Broward and Palm Beach County.
+View our law office pages to see if we represent clients in your county: